 - A Linen Towel.
 This comes in handy as an actual towel if you have an impromptu stop at a beach or the kids play in a fountain, but more often we use it as a picnic blanket.

 - Power Banks.
 I like the power banks from Ventev, since they come with built-in lightning cables – one less thing to remember.

 - A Power Strip.
 I always take along a 220v strip with a European plug and a converter (if necessary for countries without European outlets).
 Plus several USB chargers and cables of course.

 - Sunscreen.
 SPF 30 or 50.
 I still prefer Coppertone Sport.

 - Travel Information.
-I still love old-school Lonely Planet guides.
+I still love old-school, hard-copy travel guides.
 And AFAR is my favorite inspirational travel magazine.
 You should subscribe!

 If there’s anything on a trip we’ve thought we could have used, we’ve added it to the packing cube / list for the next trip.
 But we may still be missing something obvious?
 What would you add?

 NOTE: None of these links are affiliate links.
 That means that I don’t make money by recommending things, and I don’t post about anything that we don’t use and like.
 We paid for virtually everything here, except for the Nokia thermometer and the Ventev power banks which were sent to me without any assumption of positive coverage.
 I’m an ambassador for AFAR magazine.